coq-community/paramcoq/README.md

 ```

 Note that translating a term or module may lead to proof obligations (for some
 fixpoints and opaque terms if you did not import `ProofIrrelevence`).
-You can
+You need to
 declare a tactic to solve such proof obligations:
 ```coq
 [Global|Local] Parametricity Tactic := <tactic>.